Ready Title Deeds

 Is Konza City another white elephant project?

 Not at all.
 Whoever has monitored Kenya’s development in the last 20 years knows how the Urban Growth Boundary has kept expanding.
-For sure, the development within Konza Technopolis has been slow but all indicators point to a sleeping phoenix set to rise.
+For sure, the development within Konza Technopolis has been slow but all indicators point to development set to begin.
 At Konza Spaces, we remain in regular touch with the Physical Land Planners based at Ardhi House in Nairobi plus do actual site visits just to monitor the progress.

 How reliable is my investment with your company?